 A Preferred Provider Organization (PPO) is a plan that offers members lower out-of-pocket costs if they use providers within the network.
 PPO plans require members to choose a primary care provider (PCP) who will coordinate their care.
 PPO plans typically have higher monthly premiums than other health insurance plans, but members have more flexibility in choosing their providers.

-What Is A HMO?
+What Is An HMO?

 A health maintenance organization (HMO) is a managed health care coverage system that provides members comprehensive coverage and preventive care benefits.
 HMO plans typically have lower monthly premiums than other plans, but they also have more restrictions on which doctors and hospitals you can use.
 For example, you usually need a referral from your primary care doctor to see a specialist.
-In addition, most HMO plans do not cover out-of-network care, except in emergencies.
+In addition, most HMO plans do not cover out-of-network care except emergencies.

 What Are The Best Health Care Plans?